 Dyop® tests use apparent motion detection from the strobic stimulus and refresh rate of the photoreceptors to determine the visual acuity and refraction endpoints.
 Snellen letters are culturally derived, NOT proportional, and do NOT provide a consistent basis for determining visual acuity.
 As a result, Dyop® tests are more accurate and efficient than the 1862 classic Snellen test, and create a visual acuity test based on physiology rather than subjective and imprecise cognition.

-Dyop® tests enable patients to have a visual acuity endpoint which avoids overminused refractions which seem to be inherent with static image fixation.
+Dyop® tests do not require patient literacy to measure visual acuity enable patients to have a visual acuity endpoint which avoids overminused refractions which seem to be inherent with static image fixation.
 It is typically difficult for patients to perceive when optotypes are “too crisp” (over- minused), despite the discomfort and visual stress, which is one of the inherent inadequacies with Snellen and other static image tests.